wuuster/NowPlaying/README.md

 Require
 -------

-- Phonegap 2.x (doesn't works with phonegap 3.0 yet!)
+- Phonegap 3.0 and IOS 7

 Installation
 ------------